 "Winter Evening" by Edward Williams‘Winter Whispers’ by Carter Davis Johnson The Society November 10, 2017 Beauty, Poetry 3 Comments Upon a winter’s evening, The sun sits out of sight, While all the stars are dreaming, I peer into the night.
 My footsteps slowly falling, The silence they do break.
 I hear a soft voice calling, A voice, a voice opaque.
 I bend my ear to listen.
 What do the whispers say?
 The moonlight twirls and glistens, While fighting off the day.
 The voice grows ever bolder.
 At last I know who lends.
 A warmth begins to smolder.
 I’ll hold her once again.
 Carter Davis Johnson is an English major and cadet at the Virginia Military Institute.
 He grew up in Roanoke, Virginia.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 3 Responses Fr.
 Richard Libby November 12, 2017 Well done!
 The rhyming and the meter are good, and the images of nature are beautiful.
 Reply David Hollywood November 13, 2017 Very lovely.
 Reply Nancy Johnson November 17, 2017 Beautiful !
 Easy to imagine the Beauty you are capturing of Winter !
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.